Jump to ↓

 Traditional on-premise call center hardware, software, and infrastructure take up office space and require frequent IT-staff maintenance.
 Purchasing licenses and adding new agents is a time-consuming and costly process, involving the installation of new phone lines.
 All user extensions are rooted to a singular company landline number and address.

 On the other hand, SaaS call center software saves time, space, money, and effort because the provider handles maintenance, setup, and upgrades.
-Users can upgrade features and communication channels, add remote team members, purchase local numbers around the world, set up omnichannel routing features, and integrate with other software tools–all in just a few clicks.
+SaaS models save users up to $200 per agent, per month compared with traditional call centers, and that doesn't include setup and maintenance costs, which are minimal or non-existent for SaaS call centers.[*] Users can upgrade features and communication channels, add remote team members, purchase local numbers around the world, set up omnichannel routing features, and integrate with other software tools–all in just a few clicks.

 Benefits of a SaaS Call Center